 So which brands have the best air purifiers should you be looking for?
 Ideally, you want to find a product with at least a medium-sized HEPA filter, as this will trap more dust and particles in your home or office than a standard room filter would.
 The best air purifiers also use such technologies as ionization, which works to reduce airborne particles by creating an electrical charge.
 In doing so, this prevents many of these common irritants from bonding with the air, creating unpleasant odors and vapors.
 In addition, such technologies work to reduce airborne particles in your home or office by as much as 40%.

 Of course, not all purifiers capture all kinds of pollutants, but this is what most modern models do.
-If you want the most affordable and efficient model available on the market, look for one that features HEPA technology.
-The best air purifiers emit air that is free of particulates and dust; they remove virtually all toxins from your air.
+If you want the most affordable and efficient model available on the market, you can look for one that features HEPA technology (like the medical grade air purifier sold by RUHENS Air Care Solutions and similar firms).
+Remember that the best air purifiers emit air that is free of particulates and dust; they remove virtually all toxins from your air.
 However, not all air purifiers have been tested to ensure that they are effective.
 Make sure to ask your vendor about the brand and model that have the best test results.

 Another important feature to look for when shopping for your new purifier is energy efficiency.
 This can often make the difference between getting clean air in your home and getting unhealthy air.
 Some of the best air purifiers on the market are capable of producing clean and fresh air without wasting much energy.
 One example of this is the Nuftig and Smart Air purifiers.
 The Nuftig is an air cleaner that produces a healthy environment while at the same time saving you money because it does not use as much electricity.
 The Smart Air purifier is another great example because it is easy to use, so you don’t need to do a lot of manual labor.